prodrigestivill/roundcube-gravatar/README.md

 For the expected behaviour **ensure** it is always the latest plugin (or at least addressbook plugin) in the `$config['plugins']` list at `config/config.inc.php`.
+Also consider **cleaning the browser cache** when changing from disabled to enabled or vice versa.

 To enable per user: Login to Roundcube and enable/disable plugin by navigating to the Settings page, clicking on Preferences, click on Address Book, and Enable Gravatar, and Save.